 Beyond that, the removalists will also do all the packing for your parents which is something they should not be expected to do, given how strenuous it can be.
 On the subject of packing it also presents an ideal opportunity for your elderly parents to declutter and get rid of items that they no longer need.

 With regards to the actual move itself, one thing to consider is splitting it over multiple days rather than putting your elderly parents through the stress of moving house on a single day.
 This way there is not as much rush, and they have a chance to rest between each moving day.

-If your parents are elderly, ideally you should leave everything to the removalists, and have your parents do as little as possible.
-Obviously, they will want to unpack at their new home, and if the packing was done by the removalists, everything will be labelled properly, and each box placed in the appropriate room to make it easier for them.
+If your parents are elderly, ideally, you should leave everything to the removalists and have your parents do as little as possible.
+Obviously, they will want to unpack at their new home, and if the packing was done by the removalists, everything will be labelled properly, and each box will be placed in the appropriate room to make it easier for them.